DataDog/documentation/content/en/administrators_guide/plan.md

 | [Index][18] | Yes | 3,7,15,30 days | Immediate | Volume & message count |
 | [Flex Logs][19] | Yes\* | [Storage tiers][74]  | Rapid | Retrieval volume |

-\* Flex logs capability does not include monitors/alerting and Watchdog.
+\* Flex Logs capability does not include monitors/alerting and Watchdog.
 However, you can still perform log-to-metrics on the ingestion stream before logs are indexed (in either standard or flex) and use those metrics in monitors.
 Correlation with other telemetry, such as  traces, is supported.

 With these base functions, you can ingest and monitor logs for some of the following use-cases: